Select your newsletters:

 1st March 2012

 Dear Mr. Clery,

 Therefore, I am writing this letter in order to ask you for the possibility of a "correction" or a "follow-up" to your most recent article.
-The article implies that the Japanese Domestic Agency (JA-DA) and its industrial suppliers have failed to deliver a CS conductor sample that works.
-This is not correct, since there is neither technical mistake nor fault and the JA-DA and its supplier did their best to develop a CS conductor sample as defined by the ITER baseline requirement.
+The article implies that the Japanese Domestic Agency (JA-DA) and its industrial suppliers have failed to deliver a central solenoid conductor sample that works.
+This is not correct, since there is neither technical mistake nor fault and the JA-DA and its supplier did their best to develop a central solenoid conductor sample as defined by the ITER baseline requirements.

-The recent test conductor design reflects one episode of a long story that began with the successful testing of a CS model coil in NAKA, Japan, which was implemented during the ITER Engineering Design Activity (EDA) phase that finished in 2001.
-A major change of the CS conductor design was then decided in 2003-2004 done by the ITER team before the official establishment of the ITER Organization.
+The recent test conductor design reflects one episode of a long story that began with the successful testing of a central solenoid model coil in NAKA, Japan, which was implemented during the ITER Engineering Design Activity (EDA) phase that finished in 2001.
+A major change of the central solenoid conductor design was then decided in 2003-2004 done by the ITER team before the official establishment of the ITER Organization.
 After that, the tests performed at SULTAN were reviewed in 2006, which led to significant improvements in SULTAN sample preparation and instrumentation.

-Waiting for the official foundation of the ITER Organization (IO) in 2007, the IO started to take responsibility to perform the SULTAN tests with DAs under the authority of the Science and Technology Advisory Committee (STAC), the Management Advisory Committee (MAC) and the ITER Council.
+Waiting for the official foundation of the ITER Organization in 2007, the Organization started to take responsibility to perform the SULTAN tests with Domestic Agencies under the authority of the Science and Technology Advisory Committee (STAC), the Management Advisory Committee (MAC) and the ITER Council.

 This above-described history was a common effort endorsed by all ITER partners and the JA-DA implemented the recommended changes.
 The responsibility is thus not within the Japanese Domestic Agency nor its industrial suppliers.
 Japanese industrial suppliers have world-class capability which has been demonstrated by many superconducting projects up to now.